Hot topics

 What is "white balance"?
 Your brain constantly analyzes the ambient light and answers this question for you every second, always ensuring that you can recognize colors relatively correctly.
 In cameras, image recognition algorithms must continuously handle this "white balance".
 This is easy to do so in daylight, but the difficulty ramps up in artificial or even mixed light conditions.

-At 5x zoom, significant differences in highly detailed shots are noticeable in different smartphones. / © nextpit
+With a 5x zoom, there are clear differences in detail reproduction between different smartphones. / © nextpit

 In the subject shown above, cold evening light comes in through the window from the left, and warm artificial light shines on the office dog and the creamy white coat from the right.
 You can see for yourself here how the four different smartphones handle color temperatures differently.
 Apple and Samsung are clearly too cold in this picture, the Pixel 7 Pro is very neutral and the Xiaomi 13 Ultra is a bit too warm.

-At the same time, you can see the challenge of achieving correct exposure in this picture: Just like the correct white balance, smartphones also have to accurately determine what is really bright and what is dark.
+At the same time, you can see the challenge of achieving correct exposure in this picture: Just like the correct white balance, smartphones also have to determine what is really bright and what is dark accurately.
 Which image do you like best here?
 I look forward to hearing your opinions in the comments!

 Colors: Skin tones